cozy/americano/README.md

 ## Routes

-Once configuration is done, Americano will ask you to Put all your routes in a single file following this syntax:
+Once configuration is done, Americano will ask for your routes to be described in a single file following this syntax:

 ```coffeescript